Preparing for Your Divorce Mediation

 If a couple is unable to resolve all of their disputed issues through mediation, the case will most likely have to proceed to a trial during which the parties will present evidence in support of their respective positions.
 If a mediator helped them come to a marital settlement agreement on some or all of their concerns, though, they should reduce the agreement to writing, sign it, and have attorneys who are present at mediation sign it below language in boldfaced, capitalized, or underlined font stating that the agreement is not subject to revocation.
 Generally, marital settlement agreements are considered binding contracts and will be upheld by the courts as long as they comply with these requirements established by Texas law.
 If a marital settlement agreement is valid and either party fails to comply with it, the other party may petition the court for enforcement.Talk to a Trusted Attorney in Dallas

 Mediation can be a useful tool in helping parties end their marriages, but it is important for anyone considering mediation to understand what to expect.
 If you wish to end your marriage or received a petition for dissolution from your spouse, you should talk to a lawyer about your rights.
 The trusted attorneys of McClure Law Group are skilled at helping people navigate the legal and emotional complications of ending a marriage, and we will help you pursue the best legal outcome possible in your case.
-Our primary office is in Dallas, and we can meet for conferences at our Collin County office in Plano as well.
 We frequently represent people in divorce matters in Richardson, McKinney, Rockwall, Garland, Irving, Fort Worth, and Frisco.
 We also help people with family law issues in cities throughout Dallas, Tarrant, Grayson, Denton, Collin, and Rockwall Counties.
 You can reach us via our form online or at 214.692.8200 to schedule a consultation.